'TIL I SEE YOU AGAIN

 But now what about the reunion of those who do not know Christ, or who have been casual Christian church-attenders?
 We cannot say for sure.
 The New Testament appears to be addressed primarily to those who are genuine, cross-carrying disciples, the Lord’s servants, His victorious saints.

-As to people in the communities in the spirit world in various locations, I do not know what opportunities they have to be reunited with loved ones.
+As to people in the communities in the spirit world in various locations, I do not know what opportunities they have for being reunited with loved ones.
 The Scriptures have little to say about what happens after we die, especially about the people of the world.

 It is clear that those who live and believe in Christ shall never die.
 Also, there shall be nations of saved people who are the inheritance of God’s elect, His priesthood.